vuestorefront/vue-storefront/packages/core/docs/advanced/server-middleware.md

 # Server middleware

 ## What is Vue Storefront Middleware and why we need it?

 The Vue Storefront middleware is an express.js proxy that taking the requests from the front-end translates them to a certain integration and call-related API-client.

 We have implemented it for a variety of reasons.

-First of all, it allows us to provide a prover way of extensibility - As a developer, you have control of the requests and the responses in the given platform with extensions.
+First of all, it allows us to provide a prover way of extensibility - As a developer, you have control of the requests and the responses in the given platform with [extensions](/advanced/server-middleware.html#extending-middleware))

-A front-end application sometimes needs an additional API endpoint - that's also possible since you have a server written in express.js.

 All platform credentials are stored only on the server side and not exposed to the frontend part of your application.

+Performance optimizations - since we moved the networking layer to the server-side, the final code shipped to the browser is way smaller, which impacts the initial loading time.

 ## How it works (in a nutshell)